dreoilin/pygmid/README.md

 ```

-Sample usage of this and other utility functions can be found in `test_utility.py` .
+Sample usage of this and other utility functions can be found in `debug_utility.py` .

 ### Examples

-Usage of lookup scripts are given in `test_lookup.py` and `test_lookupVGS.py`.
+Usage of lookup scripts are given in `debug_lookup.py` and `debug_lookupVGS.py`.

-Sample outputs are given below:
+Sample outputs for the 180nm generic pdk used in the Murmann starter pack are given below:

 ![image](https://github.com/madrasalach/pygmid/blob/main/docs/img/IDvVDS.png?raw=true)